Backpacking Chili Recipes

 At Home:

 Dehydrate according to Chef Glenn's instructions for dehydrating chili.
-After dehydration, place 1 to 1½ cups dried chili in boil-safe bags.
-Store in freezer until ready to pack.
+After dehydration, place 1-1½ cups dried chili in boil-safe bags.
+Store in freezer until ready to pack for the trail.

 On the Trail:

-To rehydrate, put equal amount of boiling water in boil-safe bag.
+Add equal amount of boiled water (1-1½ cups) to dried chili in boil-safe bag.
 Let stand for 10-15 minutes, stirring occasionally.

 Shared by Jerry Cram